 - Mad Scientist: She regularly performs "experiments" on captured prisoners.
 Donovan sees the gruesome results to one of his friends of one such experiment.
 She's also stated to be the one who invented the method for preserving humans as food for the Visitors and came up with the plan to harvest humanity.

 - Mind Rape: She perfected the process with the conversion procedure.
 The subject is tortured with vivid, nightmarish hallucinations until they either become completely docile or are turned into a drooling vegetable.

 - The Mistress: She was a mistress to the Visitors' Leader to advance her own career.
-Pamela notes how little he must care for her to send her on a mission several hundred lightyears away.

 - Sadist: She really enjoys hurting people.